There’s an intense push-and-pull going on in B2B marketing right now.

 A user may come across a website and want to share it with a specific group of people.
 They may generate a QR code that links to the website, and share it through a print or digital medium, making it difficult for the website owner to track the source of referral traffic.

-All of these are types of tracking called “dark” because it’s not visible to users unless they take special steps to look for it.
+All of these types of shares are called “dark” because they’re not visible to users unless they take special steps to look for it.
 It’s important to note that while these types of tracking tactics are common, most companies don’t actually need access to personal information like browsing histories or even IP addresses.

 The Truth About Dark Social Analytics